eduar-darin/eduar-darin/README.md

 ###

 <p align="left">I am a Computer Engineer, with a solid background in software design and development, focused on backend.
-I am passionate about technological innovation and I stand out for my ability to optimize processes and propose efficient solutions to complex challenges.<br><br>- 🔭 I’m working as AWS<br>- 📚 I'm currently learning AWS, NestJS<br>- ⚡ In my free time I play videogames</p>
+I am passionate about technological innovation and I stand out for my ability to optimize processes and propose efficient solutions to complex challenges.<br><br>- 🔭 I’m working as billing_API<br>- 📚 I'm currently learning AWS, NestJS<br>- ⚡ In my free time I play videogames</p>

 ###